Fujifilm X-T2 vs Nikon D3400

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the D3400 have been discontinued, but can regularly be found used on ebay.
 The X-T2 was replaced by the Fujifilm X-T3 , while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-T2 and D3400 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Nikon D3400 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T2 or the Nikon D3400 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.